andrewt3000/MachineLearning/neuralNets.md

 Overfitting</a> - Srivastava et al 2014 </sub>

 ### Early Stopping
 **Early stopping** is a regularization technique.
 Early stopping is to stop training when the training error is getting lower but the validation error is increasing.
 Testing poorly on the validation set indicates overfitting.
+Early stopping is typically based on the loss function (not accuracy).

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/early_term.png" />